 The “I need someone I can complain to” customer

 These customers call regularly to dish on any and every tiny issue they encounter.
 They contact your agents weekly, sometimes more, and it feels like they aren’t even looking for a resolution, they just want your agents to know how INCREDIBLY frustrated they are.
-They call in often because they’re convinced your company doesn’t care about them or their issue.
+These customers call in often because they’re convinced your company doesn’t care about them or their issue.
 They keep finding something wrong to see if your agents will fix it.
-They often interrupt, aren’t great listeners, and get furious when your agents offer a resolution that might not be 100 percent what they wanted.
+Often, they interrupt, aren’t great listeners, and get furious when your agents offer a resolution that might not be 100 percent what they wanted.

 What agents can say to handle complainers: